vignesh69420/mcp-server-kubernetes/README.md

 - [x] Describe a pod
 - [x] List all namespaces
 - [x] Get logs from a pod for debugging (supports pods, deployments, jobs, and label selectors)
+- [x] Support Helm v3 for installing charts
+  - Install charts with custom values
+  - Uninstall releases
+  - Upgrade existing releases
+  - Support for namespaces
+  - Support for version specification
+  - Support for custom repositories
 - [ ] Port forward to a pod
 - [ ] Choose namespace for next commands (memory)
-- [ ] Support Helm for installing charts

 ## Local Development